GoogleChromeLabs/wordpressdev/README.md

 ##### Setup Your Workspace

 You will work and commit in the `./public/core-dev/src` directory while your changes are reflected on the frontend from the `./public/core-dev/build` directory.
-Consult the `./public/core-dev/src/package.json` for avaiable commands such as `npm run watch` to aid your workflow.
+Consult `./public/core-dev/composer.json` or `./public/core-dev/package.json` for avaiable commands such as `npm run watch` to aid your workflow.

 1. Create a [Trac ticket](https://make.wordpress.org/core/reports/) with your proposed changes.
 2. Create a branch with your ticket ID as reference with `git checkout -b trac-XXXXX`.